TrudAX/denistrunin-blog/src/draft/performance-examples1Ax2012/index.md

 ## Server related issues

-There were a set of problems
+There were a set of problems where users complain about "slow system" in general

 ### Shared hardware usage for AX SQL server